bocc/iwdb/README.md

 * ### Adding

-    * POST to /add with { "add": "your_word"}
+    * POST to /add with { "add": "your_word" }

+# Tests

+There are some rudimentary test cases in the `assets` folder, which can be imported to Postman.
+(They use the default configuration.)

 # Future developments

 There are of course still plenty of ways to do this better.
 Since being able to do iteration, draining, etc. on our word set is not a requirement, storing actual values is not necessary, only hashes are needed.
 This would have a two-fold benefit: smaller and known size, allowing for tricks like arena allocation.
+Docstrings and more tests are always nice.

 # License